 In “The Money Shot,” Laura Grindstaff approaches a pop-culture subject with a scholarly mind, which is both the book’s strength and weakness.
-In reporting on how TV talkshows are assembled, Grindstaff -- a sociology prof at UC Davis -- offers an outsider’s view that is insightful.
+In reporting on how TV talkshows are assembled, Grindstaff — a sociology prof at UC Davis — offers an outsider’s view that is insightful.
 But the professor writes, for example, that trash talkshows “give ordinary people the opportunity to contribute to their own narrativization (albeit in a highly circumscribed and limited manner).”
 Uh-huh.
 This ain’t the definitive work on the subject, but it’s a worthwhile addition.

 The book’s title comes from a term in adult films, with the author explaining that a talkshow’s money shot is the moment when “joy, sorrow, rage or remorse (is) expressed in visible, bodily terms.”
 In other words, when the guest freaks out, bursts into tears or throws a chair.